radareorg/radare2-book/basic_commands/seeking.md

 To move around the file we are inspecting we will need to change the offset we are using the `s` command.

-The argument is a math expression that can contain flag names, parenthesis, addition, substraction, multiplication of immediates of contents of memory using brackets, etc.
+The argument is a math expression that can contain flag names, parenthesis, addition, substraction, multiplication of immediates of contents of memory using brackets.

 Some example commands: